Top 10 Car Interior Cleaning Tips

 If you drive a lot for work or have kids and pets, you know how hard it can be to keep the inside of your car clean.
 Here are 10 cleaning tips and tricks to make your car's interior sparkle again.

+The first step to efficient car interior cleaning is to gather the big stuff.
 Before you pull out the vacuum and cleaning supplies, clear out all the obvious trash.
 Check everywhere thoroughly.
 There will likely be trash on the floor, under the seats, and in the seat cracks.
 Toss out any wrappers, bottles, toys, and other objects that your vacuum can’t handle.
-These are the 15 cleaning secrets only car detailers know.

 Remove and Clean Floor Mats